gitGNU/gnu_pyformex/sphinx/importing_pyformex.rst

 script/application:

 - make sure Python finds the path from which to import pyFormex,
-- import pyFormex,
-- load the default pyFormex configuration,
+- import pyFormex (this is done implicitely when importing one of the modules or subpackages from pyFormex),
 - import the pyFormex scripting language, if you want to use it.
 You probably want to, since you have imported pyFormex, but you would not need it if you just want to use some pyFormex classes or modules.